4 Hours / 4 CEs

 • Intended Audience

-This training is intended for mental health professionals specializing in forensic psychology, forensic psychiatry, or related fields who are involved in forensic mental health assessment (FMHA).
-It is designed for those who provide or receive supervision in FMHA or wish to strengthen their tactical decision-making and reasoning skills in forensic contexts.
+This training is intended for mental health professionals specializing in forensic psychology, forensic psychiatry, or related fields who are involved in forensic mental health assessment (FMHA), particularly those who provide or receive supervision or wish to strengthen their decision-making and reasoning skills in forensic contexts.

 • Experience Level

-This program is designed for licensed and pre-licensed mental health professionals at all experience levels who are involved in forensic mental health assessment (FMHA) supervision or wish to enhance their decision-making and reasoning skills in FMHA.
+This program is designed for licensed and pre-licensed mental health professionals at various stages of experience in forensic mental health assessment (FMHA), with a focus on critical thinking, decision-making, and reasoning.

-New to FMHA or supervision, seeking foundational knowledge in critical thinking, data acquisition, and basic decision-making and reasoning strategies.
+• Beginner: Participants are new to FMHA or supervision and are developing foundational skills in data acquisition, critical thinking, and basic decision-making and reasoning processes.

 • Practice Setting

-• Academic medical centers with forensic psychiatry/psychology divisions
+• Academic medical centers and teaching hospitals with FMHA services

 Terry Kukor, PhD, ABPP